Challenger banks in Spain: who’s who (and what’s their tech)

 The bank has its in-house developed core banking software and relies on a limited number of third party suppliers for its technology.
 Among these is Veridium, which provides the bank with biometrics software.

-Currently, the account is available to expatriates living in the US and Spain (there are plans to roll it out to more European countries).
+The account was available to expatriates living in the US and Spain (there are plans to roll it out to more European countries).

 EVO Banco is a Spanish bank based in Madrid, created by NCG Banco in March 2012.
 As part of its launch campaign it introduced its main financial product: “The Smart Account”.